Skip to main content

 By having a licensed healthcare professional write a prescription for OTC Flonase or Astepro, GoodRx can help you save.

-• Save on Flonase with a coupon from the manufacturer.
-If you’re purchasing brand-name Flonase without a prescription, the manufacturer has a $4 coupon available, which you can have emailed to you.
+• Save on Flonase with a coupon from the manufacturer: If you’re purchasing brand-name Flonase without a prescription, the manufacturer has a $4 coupon available, which you can have emailed to you.

 The bottom line

 Astepro (azelastine) and Flonase (fluticasone propionate) are two popular over-the-counter allergy nasal sprays.
-They’re different in how they work, how fast they work, and what age ranges they’re approved for.
+They’re different in how they work, how fast they work, and what age ranges they’re FDA approved for.
 Their dosages and side effects also vary.
 If needed, you can combine Astepro and Flonase for added allergy relief.

 why trust our exports reliability shield